andreas-wilm/lofreq3/README.md

     export LD_LIBRARY_PATH=YOUR_MINICONDA_PATH/lib:$LD_LIBRARY_PATH

-Easiest way is to install htslib is to use [bioconda](FIXME):
+Easiest way is to install htslib is to use [bioconda](https://bioconda.github.io/):

     conda install htslib

 Installation of other dependencies is taking care of by Nimble.

-This version is know to work with: cligen@0.9.37, hts@0.2.19, tempfile@0.1.7

-# To Do List
+## To Do List

-## Testing
+In order of importance

-- Write snakefile for end to end testing of each step and comparison to old LoFreq (run both)
+- Testing: end to end testing (and comparison to old LoFreq) on spike-in and real data and publish as notebook
-- Test merged qualities against old lofreq
-- Full test against spike in data
-- mincov and maxcov filter (coverage() function) in the presence of indels
+- Testing: mincov and maxcov filter (coverage() function) in the presence of indels
-- Coverage in vcf
+- Testing: Coverage in vcf
-- SB output in vcf
+- Testing: SB output in vcf
+- Docs: Add installation notes
+- Docs: Add docs on filtering (bcftools recipes)
+- Release: tag version and provide binary compiled with hts_nim_static_builder
-- Add CI on Github
+- Testing: Add CI on Github
-- Implement filter or doc bcftools recipes (and add docs)
-- Note: If nimble test is too limiting: https://github.com/ryanlayer/ssshtest

-## Documentation:

-- Add FAQ
+- Docs: Add FAQ

-## Performance
+- Release: Create roadmap

-- Rewrite pileup
+- Performance: Rewrite pileup
-- Parallelism: reader queue with async calling (sidestepping json conversion)
+- Performance: Parallelism: reader queue with async calling (sidestepping json conversion)
-- even the release compiled version is a few times slower then the old version (write version that skips that parsing just for benchmark purposes?)
-- Pileup slow on nanopore data: even without printing json, dequeue initial size 100000 and release mode
+- Performance: Pileup slow on nanopore data: even without printing json, dequeue initial size 100000 and release mode

-## Release

-- Create release with static binary and announce availability